Fun Harlequin Quail Facts For Kids | Kidadl

 What do they eat?

 A harlequin quail is an omnivorous bird.
-They feed on mollusks like snails, slugs, small insects like beetles, bugs, ants, termites, grasshoppers, caterpillars, bugs, small worms.
-They also feed on greens or plant-based food like leaves, grains, seeds, pulses.
-The domesticated quail eats corns, millet among others.
+They feed on mollusks like snails, slugs, small insects like beetles, bugs, ants, termites, grasshoppers, caterpillars, bugs, and small worms.
+They also feed on greens or plant-based food like leaves, grains, seeds, and pulses.
+The domesticated quail eats corn and millet.

 Are they dangerous?